-Many people begin their baby name search by flipping through books and clicking through websites, scanning long, alphabetical lists of names.
-This method works for some, but makes others feel confused and overwhelmed.
-(Those hundreds and thousands of names start blending together after a while, don't they?)
+Many people begin their baby name search by flipping through books and clicking through websites.
+Scanning long, alphabetical lists of names will work for some, but will make others feel confused and overwhelmed.

 If you're in the latter group and you dread diving back into that sea of names, try asking yourself some of the questions below.
-If you can identify the types of names you gravitate toward before you start searching, you should have an easier time staying focused and optimistic.
+If you can identify the types of names you like before you start searching, you should have a much easier time staying focused and optimistic.

 In terms of names, do you prefer...